tmart234/tmart234.github.io/_posts/2022-04-08-cyber-risk.md

 You can also optionally check out <a href="https://bit.ly/cvssv4-workitems">A List of potential improvements for CVSS v4</a>.
 We will cover some of these within this post but note that the v4 improvements contain the <a href="https://resources.sei.cmu.edu/asset_files/WhitePaper/2018_019_001_538372.pdf">Towards Improving CVSS</a> article referenced above.

-I have scored with CVSS a bit but only started really digging into the issue after I stubled on an interview with Art Manion, one of the origional creators of CVSS.
+I have scored with CVSS a bit but only started really digging into the issue after I stumbled on an interview with Art Manion, one of the original creators of CVSS.
 When asked how CVSS was formulated, what <a href="https://searchsecurity.techtarget.com/news/252458370/CERT-CCs-Art-Manion-says-CVSS-scoring-needs-to-be-replaced">  he had to say </a> was quite alarming: “The math is sort of tortuous.
 There wasn't a lot of transparency on that process.
 I'm on the SIG, so I actually know a little bit about what happened, but no one else really does.
 We didn't even write it down that well internally, so it's hard to tell.”

-Wow so answering questions like "Why "Local"  for Attack Vector equals 0.71" is impossible to answer becasue no "one wrote it down".
-So not only are people confusing CVSS for a risk analyis, but we don't have sound reasoning for it's formula.
+Wow!
+So answering questions like "Why is "Local"  for Attack Vector equal to 0.71" is impossible to answer because no "one wrote it down".
+So not only are people confusing CVSS for a real risk analysis, but we don't have sound reasoning for it's formula and values.

+...
 Okay then what is risk?
 From a non-cybersecurity perspective, the simplest formula typically used is:

 **Risk = Impact x Likelihood**